suryansht9/suryansh-portfolio/README.md

-# 🌐 My Personal Website
+# 🌐 Suryansh Portfolio v1

-This is my personal website built with a green theme and a dynamic GIF background.
-It serves as a central hub to showcase all my personal and professional details — including my portfolio, contact information, resume, and more.

-## 🚀 Features

-- Stylish green-themed UI
-- Dynamic GIF background
-- About Me section
-- Contact form
-- Services offered
+This is the first version of my personal portfolio website.
+It features a vibrant green theme, a dynamic GIF background, and multiple sections like About, Projects, Services, and Contact.
+Designed to be simple yet effective, this version uses standard scroll behavior and HTML structure.

+✅ Features:
+- Green-themed animated layout
-- Downloadable CV
+- CV download
-- Responsive HTML pages
+- About, Services, and Contact sections